vsekhar/vcloud/README.md

 		$ ./launch 2	# now 6 servers are running

 1. Inject your deployment package:
-		$ ./inject my_deployment.tar.bz2
+		$ ./inject my_deployment/

-	On each machine, the tarball will be uncompressed, the package directory `cd`'d into, and the `vcloud-launch` script executed.
+	On each machine, the deployment directory will be transferred, the directory `cd`'d into, and the `vcloud-launch` script executed.

 	The `vcloud-launch` script can be any kind of executable ('sha-bang' scripts, binaries, etc.), but a simple  bash script is recommended if your AMI is a basic server with no interpreters installed.
 You can then install interpreters, and launch other programs from within that script.